Tips For Preparing an Adoptive Parent Profile (Dear Birth Mother Letter)

 - Write as if you are talking with a friend.
 Don’t dumb down your language, but don’t use a $10 word when a $1 word will do.

-- Don’t sound desperate.
-Yes, I know that you likely feel a little desperate, but edit that out of your Dear Birthmother Letter.
+- Do not sound desperate.
+Yes, I know that you likely feel a little desperate, but edit that out of your Dear Birthmother Letter/Dear Expectant Parent Letter.

 - Use action pictures in your adoptive parent profile whenever possible.

 - If showing a beach scene, avoid overly revealing shots of bikinis and Speedos.
-These type of pictures don’t radiate parental vibes and are usually not appealing to a pregnant woman.
+These type of pictures do not radiate parental vibes and are usually not appealing to woman who is carrying 30+ pounds of baby weight.

-- Post your profile on adoptive parent profile sites, your agency site, and your Facebook page.
-Post about the availability of your Dear Birthmother Letter on Twitter.
+- Post your adoption profile on adoptive parent profile sites, your adoption agency site, your website (if you have created one), and your Facebook page.
+Post about the availability of your Dear Expectant Parent Letter on Twitter.

 - Let your family, friends, clergy, and obstetricians/gynecologist know you are hoping to adopt and where they can send a prospective birthmother to find your adoption profile.